beet-software/dorm/docs/docs/apply/use-mysql.md

-`putAll` and `pushAll` use one connection transaction but execute one SQL statement per model. `patch` reads, invokes its callback, and writes or removes inside an internal transaction.
-The public framework does not expose that transaction object.
+`putAll` and `pushAll` use one connection transaction but execute one SQL statement per model. `patch` reads, invokes its callback, and writes or removes inside an internal transaction. `TransactionalDorm` exposes the surrounding connection transaction without exposing the driver transaction object.

 Direct table relationship plans can group related reads.
 When a plan is not available, relationship resolution falls back to readable operations and can